bpalomino5/RealTech-Inc/Project-R/readme.md

 # Welcome to Recette
 Also known as Project-R during development.

+### About
 Recette is an online recipe service for users to upload, share, and organize their home recipes in order beautifully designed environment.

-# Development Instructions
+### Development Instructions
 1) Go to root of project directory
 	 $ cd Recette